“Nice” Doesn’t Book the Gig

 It is frankly a relief, because you see that are free to stop worrying about people pleasing B.S. and can start enjoying doing what you do!

-It’s a profound “paradigm shift,” and it completely changes how you work and how you engage with those looking to possibly hire you.
+It’s a profound “paradigm shift,” that completely changes how you work and how you engage with those looking to possibly hire you.
 It changes the workflow of your career as well.